ralfrtl/sd_prj-SFM/README.md

 # sd_prj-SFM
-Search Keywords across your local documents.
+Search keywords across your local documents.

+> Note : This is a recently recovered old project, this might not run like it used to.